 Change the code to remove duplication in your project and to improve the design while ensuring that all tests still pass.
 After refactoring, rerun all the tests to ensure that they all pass.
 Repeat the cycle.

-Test-driven development uses unit test to design of application code.
+Test-driven development uses the unit tests to design application code.
 The application is better designed and maintained easily.
-Application developer gains confidence that the software is working, by running the tests.
+The application developer gains confidence that the software is working, by running the tests.

 TestNG Tutorials on this website can be found at:

 For more details on the TestNG Framework, visit the official website of TestNG at: